 Age: this proposal affects children and young people with disabilities we will work collaboratively with community and voluntary sector groups to minimise any negative impacts : Other: Carers of children and young people with disabilities will continue to be supported.
-8. Full EIA? Νο How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+8. Full EIA?
+No How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation Working together with the CCG and Public Health, data will be gathered from JSNAs and service user feedback to enable the most effective joint commissioning of services with funding from across agencies.
 Data collated monthly on numbers of disabled children in need, on the Child Protection Register and in care are collected to ensure there is no unanticipated rise in numbers.
 Additionally work with AMAZE and the Parent and Carers Council will ensure parents and carers are able to give feedback on the impact of proposals so these can be kept under review and action taken as needed.
-Might related proposals from other service areas (or other changes) worsen or mitigate impact your proposal?
-Please explain these impacts.10.
-Cumulative impactsBenefit caps and reductions in welfare payments are likely to impact on families of disabled children a families may not be able to work for as long hours or at all on account of extra caring responsibilities a thus more often in poverty.
+10. Cumulative impactsMight related proposals from other service areas (or other changes) worsen or mitigate impacts for your proposal?
+Please explain these impacts.Benefit caps and reductions in welfare payments are likely to impact on families of disabled children as the families may not be able to work for as long hours or at all on account of extra caring responsibilities and thus more often in poverty.

 1. Service Area Families Children & Learning Directorate - Health, SEN & Disability 2.
 Proposal No. 2 3.
 Head of Service Regan Delf, Assistant Director, Health, SEN & Disability What is the proposal?
-Use the savings proposal wording and more detail if ne eded Reduction in short breaks and respite care for disabled children - budget saving local provision options and thus reducing further the need for independent and r 4.
-Budget Proposal The current provision of in-city residential and short breaks provision to be re-staresource for long term full-time residential support thus preventing the need for a for children in care or needing residential provision - better and more flexible use families needing short breaks. agency out of city placements 4.
-Duuget i roposai A reduction in agency placement costs will be achieved by creating a further small number of additional full time beds within Drove Road/Tudor House residential homes - this will reduce the need for external agency places and will increase the opportunity for disabled children and young people to stay in the local area.
-This may require some further internal building work within Drove Road to accor and is likely to require the use of some current office accommodation on the top A reduction in the need for four-five independent and non-maintained residentia this savings to be made.
-I placements is likely to enable Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts Disproportionate impacts identified: Age (young people), Disability and Carers Age & Disability : This proposal impacts on children and young disabled people.
-There will be some positive impacts from this proposal, particularly enabling more disabled children and young people needing full time residential and care provision being able to receive this in the city closer to home, families and community, rather than in out of city independent placements
+Use the savings proposal wording and more detail if nee eded Reduction in short breaks and respite care for disabled children - budget saving local provision options and thus reducing further the need for independent and n 4.
+Budget Proposal The current provision of in-city residential and short breaks provision to be re-str resource for long term full-time residential support thus preventing the need for a for children in care or needing residential provision - better and more flexible use families needing short breaks. agency out of city placements A reduction in agency placement costs will be achieved by creating a further small number of additional full time beds within Drove Road/Tudor House residential homes - this will reduce the need for external agency places and will increase the opportunity for disabled children and young people to stay in the local area.
+This may require some further internal building work within Drove Road to accommodate more young people and is likely to require the use of some current office accommodation on the top floor.
+A reduction in the need for four-five independent and non-maintained residential this savings to be made. placements is likely to enable Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts Disproportionate impacts identified: Age (young people), Disability and Ca Age & Disability : This proposal impacts on children and young disabled people e.
+There will be some positive impacts from this proposal, particularly enabling more disabled children and you residential and care provision being able to receive this in the city closer to home rather than in out of city independent placements